 Design & Connectivity

-The LG 27GP950 boasts an innovative 4-side borderless design with a good range of ergonomics, including up to 110mm height adjustment, -5°/15° tilt, 90° pivot, and 100x100mm VESA mount compatibility, but no swivel to the left/right option.
+The LG 27GR93U boasts a slim design a good range of ergonomics, including up to 110mm height adjustment, -5°/15° tilt, 90° pivot, and 100x100mm VESA mount compatibility, but no swivel to the left/right option.

 Connectivity options include DisplayPort 1.4 with DSC 1.2, two HDMI 2.1 ports, a headphone jack and a dual-USB 3.0 hub.